 Just the other day, while driving back from a weekend of packing parachutes at Skydive Alabama, my H3 Hummer crossed over the 130,000 mileage mark on the odometer.
-I think that my H3 has entered it’s proving ground now.
+I think that my H3 has entered it’s proving grounds now.
 This mileage period from now on shows how well built the vehicle really is.
-With a goal of 250,000 on the odometer, I want to reflect back on the vehicles performance so far.
-While I wish I had more power from the engine, the 3.5 L (211 CID) L52 I5 has never let me down in all those miles.
+With a goal of 250,000 on the odometer, I want to reflect back on the vehicle’s performance so far.
+While I wish I had more power from the engine, however the 3.5 L (211 CID) L52 I5 has never let me down in all those miles.
 The body feels completely solid, despite the rust belt’s handy work.
-And except for the driver side seat, the interior is great.
-Mike Ditka‘s sons ass is to blame for that one.
+And except for the wear and tear on the driver side seat from the previous owner, the interior is great.
 Anyway, I’ve been worried for years that the damage to the seat in the first 30,000 miles was going to spread.
-Even though I have been worries, after 100,000 mileage of loving care the seat hasn’t gotten any worse.
+Even though I have been worried, after 100,000 mileage of loving and caring the seat hasn’t gotten any worse.

 Despite all the good news, I’ve had needed to replace a few minor parts.
-Around 60,000 miles, my H3 Hummer’s Radiator Thermostat needed replacing because it would open up too soon.
-The H3 would run around 25° cooler than what is recommend for the 3.5L L52 I5 engine.
+Around 60,000 miles, my H3 Hummer’s Radiator Thermostat needed replacing because it would open up before the correct operating temperature.
+The H3 would run around 25° cooler than what is recommended for the 3.5L L52 I5 engine.
 After 3 visits to Burning Man and a few rather deep water crossings, the Evaporative Emissions Canister Vent Valve Solenoid gave out.
-When replacing the Evaporative Emissions Canister Vent Valve Solenoid didn’t come with a Solenoid Jumper Wire which was need to properly replace it.
-Finally, how easily the Front Grille Assembly is ripped off by brush.
-Honestly thought, a real solution is just to get some brush guards on the front.
+I believe that did the Vent Valve Solenoid in was all the dirt and mud that got crammed in there.
+When I replaced the Evaporative Emissions Canister Vent Valve Solenoid, it didn’t come with a Solenoid Jumper Wire which was needed to properly replace it.
+Finally, the last issue I have is how easily the Front Grille Assembly is ripped off the front end by brush.
+Although, a real solution to that problem is to get some brush guards on the front.